Batoch/snupl2-compiler/README.md

 # Term Project: Building a Compiler for SnuPL/2

+(Please don't copy this code, it's not of good quality, you should do it better and propose a pull request)

 In this term project, we implemented a simple compiler for the SnuPL/2 language.
 Our compiler compile SnuPL/2 source code to 64-bit assembly code.